 What is reactivity in dogs, and why does it happen?

-Reactivity in dogs means they overreact to certain things like other dogs, strangers, or loud noises.
+Reactivity in dogs means they overreact to certain things, like other dogs, strangers, or loud noises.
 It usually comes from fear, too much stimulation, or anxiety.
-Knowing about reactivity helps owners find what triggers it and how to change their dog’s behavior.
+Knowing about reactivity helps owners find what triggers it and how to change their dog’s behaviour.

-How can specialized dog training courses help my reactive dog?
+How can specialised dog training courses help my reactive dog?

 What is the difference between reactivity and aggression?